MissStrong/ICS4U/Unit 4/Note 06 - Graphics with JSwing.md

 A **Graphical User Interface** (GUI, pronounced "gooey") is a way of interacting with a computer.
 Examples of GUIs include windows, icons, and menus.

-We'll be using JSwing to create GUIs in rRplit.
+We'll be using JSwing to create GUIs in Replit.

 ### JSwing in Replit